 © 2022 Robert Sickles

-I was the only child among a group of adults, moving through narrow, gloomy passageways carved into solid rock, deep underground.
+I was the youngest child among a large group of tourists, shuffling through narrow, gloomy passageways carved into solid rock, deep underground.
 The walls were clammy with condensation.
 The air, muggy and stuffy.
 There was an earthy smell of moldy decay.
 “Too many people, not enough air,” I thought.
 It was a most uncomfortable place, why would anyone want to go down there?
 What was this eerie place about?
 A vision of hell?

 No, in fact I was thrilled to be there!
 We were being guided through the Catacombs of Rome!